Here is my Ultimate Guide to Halloween Tips for Great Etiquette:

 Butting in the Candy Line

 We go trick or treating with our next door neighbors.
 That means there are three boys rushing to get from door to door.
 I really don’t want JDaniel pushing to the front of the line to be first.
 The truth is the neighbors are probably going to give the same candy and in the same amount to each of the children.
 Being first isn’t really going to benefit JDaniel and will just make him seem pushy.
+This is one of those Halloween tips that will make your neighbors smile.

 Going to the Door, But Not in the House